 If you live in Manitoba and plan to drive, you need Autopac car insurance.
 Manitoba has a public insurance system, and a basic Autopac plan is the minimum level of car insurance that Manitoba drivers are legally required to have.
-This guide provides a review of Autopac car insurance policies in 2022.
+This guide provides a review of Autopac car insurance policies.
 We’ll cover insurance packages, insurance coverage, policy costs, payment plans, and the process for making a claim with Autopac car insurance.

 - What is Autopac and what does it cover?

 - Autopac coverage vs. what you need